mavenlink/brainstem/README.md

     # Do not document this additional field.
     valid :lang,
-      info: (optional) the language of the requested post",
+      info: "(optional) the language of the requested post",
       nodoc: true

     actions :show do